Cast: Cate Blanchett- Carol//Rooney Mara- Therese

 Seductive Dialogues starting from Lunch

-Carol felt delighted that Therese sent her back the gloves and said if it is a man
+Carol felt delighted that Therese sent her back the gloves and treated her a lunch

 And during Therese visit to Carol’s house, Carol said this with alluring tone